All about the province of Paucartambo

 History of Paucartambo

 Paucartambo has a history prior to the appearance of the Incas.
-This territory was occupied by various ethnic groups such as the Poke, the Lares and the Wallas.
-Later, in the fifteenth century, it was added to the nascent Inca empire for whom said territory was very important due to the constant trade with the remote ethnic groups of the jungle.
+This territory was occupied by several ethnic groups such as the Pokes, Lares and Wallas.
+Later in the fifteenth century it was added to the nascent Inca empire for whom this territory was very important for the constant trade with the remote ethnic groups of the jungle.

-Already in colonial times, some defeated Inca peoples (such as the Japo, Kijo or Q'eros) took refuge in the difficult limits of the eastern mountain range.
-In 1565 the Spaniards established the village of Paucartambo, of great importance for the production of food both in the mountains and in the jungle of Cusco.
+Already in colonial times, some defeated Inca peoples (such as the Japo, Kijo or Q’eros) took refuge in the difficult limits of the eastern cordillera.
+In 1565, the Spaniards established the township of Paucartambo, of great importance for the production of food from both the highland and jungle geographies of Cusco.

 Tourist attractions

-These are the main tourist attractions in the province of Paucartambo:
+These are the main tourist attractions of the province of Paucartambo:

-- Three golden crosses – 40 kilometers by road from the city of Paucartambo is the Akhanacu viewpoint from where you can see a beautiful sunrise.
-Every winter solstice (end of June) a rare phenomenon called 'white lightning' is seen there.
-That morning the sun appears as a mirage divided into three as if they were 'three golden crosses'.
-It is considered the 'most beautiful sunrise in the world'.
+• Three golden crosses – At 40 kilometers by road from the city of Paucartambo is the Akhanacu viewpoint from where a beautiful sunrise can be appreciated.
+Every winter solstice (end of June) a rare phenomenon called ‘white ray’ can be seen there.
+That morning the sun appears as a mirage divided in three as if they were ‘three golden crosses’.
+It is considered the ‘most beautiful sunrise in the world’.

-- The petroglyphs of Kosñipata – These mysterious petroglyphs are in the district of Kosñipata, 95 kilometers from the city of Paucartambo in the jungle of Cusco.
-It is also called Hinkiori petroglyphs.
+• The petroglyphs of Kosñipata – These mysterious petroglyphs are in the district of Kosñipata, 95 kilometers from the city of Paucartambo in the jungle of Cusco.
+It is also called petroglyphs of Hinkiori.
 It has zoomorphic figures on rocks.
-Together with the petroglyphs of Pusharo (in Madre de Dios) they are the only cave samples found in the Madre de Dios River basin to date.
+Together with the petroglyphs of Pusharo (in Madre de Dios), they are the only cave paintings in the Madre de Dios river basin found to date.

-- Las chullpas de Ninamarca – These striking constructions are located in the district of Colquepata (near the town of Ninamarca), 141 kilometers by road from the city of Paucartambo.
-There you can see up to thirty chullpas (tower for funerary purposes) belonging to the pre-Inca era.
+• The chullpas of Ninamarca – These striking constructions are located in the district of Colquepata (near the town of Ninamarca), 141 kilometers by road from the city of Paucartambo.
+There you can appreciate up to thirty chullpas (tower with funerary purposes) belonging to the pre-Inca period.

-- Watoqto – This archaeological site is located just 18 kilometers from the city of Paucartambo.
-It is a tambo or administrative enclosure that communicated the Paucartambo region (the antisuyo) with the city of Cusco, capital of Tahuantinsuyo.
-Its adobe and stone structures have niches, stairways, terraces, and rooms.
+• Watoqto – This archaeological site is located just 18 kilometers from the city of Paucartambo.
+It is a tambo or administrative enclosure that communicated the region of Paucartambo (the antisuyo) with the city of Cusco, capital of the Tahuantinsuyo.
+Its adobe and stone structures have niches, stairways, terraces and rooms.

-The province of Paucartambo has a diverse climate due to its mountainous and jungle geography with different altitude levels.
+The province of Paucartambo has a diverse climate due to its mountainous and jungle geography with different altitudinal levels.
 Its capital, the city of Paucartambo, is located at 2,906 meters above sea level.
-Its climate is humid temperate with temperatures ranging from a maximum of 24ºC. and a minimum of 4ºC.
-The rains are more intense from November to April, especially in January, February and March.
+Its climate is temperate-humid with temperatures ranging from a maximum of 24ºC. and a minimum of 4ºC.
+Rainfall is more intense from November to April, especially in January, February and March.

 More information

 The biggest festival in the province is the one held in honor of the Virgen del Carmen.
-This festival stands out for the many and picturesque dances.
-You can also see gastronomic fairs, music shows, processions and many hubbub among the general population.
+This festival stands out for its many picturesque dances.
+You can also appreciate gastronomic fairs, music shows, processions and a lot of excitement among the population in general.
 It takes place every year from July 15 to 18.
-The main day is July 16.
+The central day is July 16.

-The cost of admission to the 'Three Golden Crosses' viewpoint is 10 Peruvian soles.
+The entrance fee to the ‘Tres Cruces de Oro’ viewpoint is 10 Peruvian soles.
 This is because the viewpoint is located in the Manu National Reserve.
-During your visit you can take advantage of knowing the landscapes and richness of flora and fauna of this Amazon region of Peru.
+During your visit you can enjoy the landscapes and richness of flora and fauna of this Amazonian region of Peru.

-During your visit to Paucartambo, do not forget to bring a hat, sunscreen, mosquito repellent, comfortable clothing, a raincoat, as well as snacks, drinks, documents and cash.
+During your visit to Paucartambo do not forget to bring a hat, sunscreen, mosquito repellent, comfortable clothes, poncho in case of rain, snacks, drinks, documents and cash.

-There are few tours that include Paucartambo in their itinerary.
-The most important are those that include a visit to Tres Cruces de Oro (June 20, 21 or 22).
-Some services are also aimed at the Feast of the Virgen del Carmen (July 16).
+Few tours include Paucartambo in their itinerary.
+The most important are those that include the visit to Tres Cruces de Oro (June 20, 21 or 22).
+Some services also target the Virgen del Carmen Festival (July 16).